matthew-cavener/my-bert-is-too-big/README.md

 It's basically the difference between having to discover calculus for yourself and learning it from a textbook.
 Someone else already did the hard work figuring everything out, you just need to know how to use it.

 # Work to do for experimentation
 1.)
-Train some simpler classifiers on that same dataset to create a baseline.
+Train some simpler classifiers on some text classification problem to create a baseline.

 2.)
-Fine Tune a BERT model for some text classification problem.
+Fine Tune a BERT model for that same dataset.

 3.)
 "Create" new dataset by having FTed BERT soft label the text from the training dataset.